Gwyneth Paltrow 'visibly upset' after ski crash, says daughter

 Gwyneth Paltrow's daughter has testified that her mother was "visibly upset" after a 2016 collision with another skier, who says the incident left him with life-changing injuries.

-The Hollywood actress' trial has heard sworn testimony from her daughter, Apple Martin, about the crash on a beginners' slope at the Utah resort.
+The Hollywood actress' trial has heard sworn testimony from Apple Martin about the crash on a beginners' slope at the Deer Valley resort in Utah.

-The 18-year-old said her mother seemed to be in pain afterwards.
+The 18-year-old said her mother seemed to be in pain after the collision.

 Terry Sanderson is suing Ms Paltrow, alleging she crashed into him.